galaxyproject/training-material/topics/ecology/tutorials/Biodiversity data exploration/tutorial.md

 >        - {% icon param-select %} *"Select column containing species"*: `c5`
 >        - {% icon param-select %} *"Select columns containing numerical values"*: `c['4', '6']`
 >
->    You must get two outputs, one describing species we couldn't evaluate and one PNG file with one plot containing multiple correlation plots and the correlation values between each variables.
+>    You have to get two outputs, one describing species we couldn't evaluate and one PNG file with one plot containing multiple correlation plots and the correlation values between each variables.
 >
 {: .hands_on}